 Circumstances in which the delegate may take beneficial activity test information into account back more than 28 days where the individual notified of the change after it occurred could be for reasons such as, but not limited to, the parent, their partner (1.1.P.30) or the child experience a natural disaster, domestic violence, serious illness or medical condition including hospitalisation or significant trauma.

-Example: Taylor is a single parent who is working part-time (16 hours per fortnight), which entitles her to 36 hours of subsidised care per fortnight.
-On Monday 9 July 2018, Taylor begins doing a training program in accounting (for 22 hours per fortnight), which brings her total hours of recognised activity to 38 hours per fortnight, increasing her activity test result to 72 hours of subsidised care per fortnight.
-However, Taylor does not notify Centrelink of this change until Saturday 25 August 2018 because there is major flooding in her town that affects her house on Friday 13 July 2018.
-As a result of the flood, Taylor has not had access to the internet or her home phone, and has not been able to visit a Centrelink office as access to roads have been cut off.
-Afterwards Taylor contacts Centrelink to explain her circumstances and the delegate agrees her new activity test result of 72 hours of subsidised care per fortnight will be applied from Monday 16 July 2018 (the CCS fortnight after the change occurred).
+Example: Taylor is a single parent who is working part-time (16 hours per fortnight), which entitles them to 36 hours of subsidised care per fortnight.
+On Monday 10 July 2023, Taylor begins doing a training program in accounting (for 22 hours per fortnight), which brings their total hours of recognised activity to 38 hours per fortnight, increasing their activity test result to 72 hours of subsidised care per fortnight.
+However, Taylor does not notify Centrelink of this change until Friday 25 August 2023 because there is major flooding in their town that affects their house on Friday 14 July 2023.
+As a result of the flood, Taylor has not had access to the internet or their home phone, and has not been able to visit a Centrelink office as access to roads have been cut off.
+Afterwards Taylor contacts Centrelink to explain their circumstances and Centrelink agrees that their new activity test result of 72 hours of subsidised care per fortnight will be applied from Monday 17 July 2023 (the CCS fortnight after the change occurred).

 Act reference: FAAct Schedule 2 clause 12(7) Changes in the number of hours of recognised activity